deadcoder0904/node-minify-css-js/README.md

 # node-minify-css-js

-# Disclosure - It uses joeyism's node-minify-all repository
+# Disclosure: It uses joeyism's node-minify-all repository.
+All credits to him.

 [node-minify-all][a]